aniketmore-pixel/multimodal-multiagentic-ai-for-fooddeliveryplatforms/README.md

-# CustomerPulse AI | Multi-Modal Multi-Agentic AI Framework for Customer Satisfaction Assessment on Food Delivery Platforms
+# CustomerPulse ML | Multi-Modal Multi-Agentic ML Framework for Customer Satisfaction Assessment on Food Delivery Platforms

 ## Overview

-This project presents a distributed, multi-modal, multi-agent AI framework designed to assess and predict customer satisfaction on a food delivery platform in real time.
+This project presents a distributed, multi-modal, multi-agent ML framework designed to assess and predict customer satisfaction on a food delivery platform in real time.